Semidefinite games: General semidefinite games

 We claim that $P$ and $Q$ are spectrahedra in the spaces $\sym_m \times \R$ and $\sym_n \times \R$.
 For $P$, the inequalities and equations are given by

 where the equation can be written as two inequalities and where we can combine all the scalar inequalities and matrix inequalities into one block matrix inequality.
 The spectrahedra $P$ and $Q$ can be used to provide the following characterization of Nash equilibria in terms of a pair of projections of spectrahedra.
+We build on the terminology from the bimatrix situation after Definition~\ref{de:mangasarian} and describe Nash equilibria together with their payoffs.

 \begin{thm} A quadruple $(X,Y,u,v)$ represents a Nash equilibrium of the semidefinite game if and only if \begin{enumerate} \item $(X,v) \in P$, \item $(Y,u) \in Q$, \item and in every finite rank-1 decomposition of $X$ and $Y$,